 4. Return of Premium Term Insurance

-Also known as TROP, Term insurance with a return of premium option is a type of term insurance that offers maturity benefit.
+Also known as TROP, term insurance with a return of premium option is one of the types of term insurance that offers a maturity benefit.
 With this type of plan, if the policyholder survives the policy term, the insurer returns the premiums paid over the term minus any charges.
 However, the premiums for these policies tend to be higher than regular term insurance.

 This plan is best suited for those who want some maturity return with their policy if they outlive the policy term.